engagenie/policies/privacy-policy.md

 If you submit Personal Information to us, we will only use it for the purpose you requested or for which it is collected or for any **educational** purpose you subsequently authorize.
 Lapsly will never sell your information or use it to build to marketing profile.

+_Please see the section [Our Policy Towards Children](our-policy-toward-children) for specific information on how we use data from users identified as students._

 ## HOW WE COLLECT USAGE DATA

 Lapsly collects some information (ourselves or using third party services) using logging and cookies, such as IP address, which can be correlated with Personal Information.
 We use this information for the above purposes and to monitor and analyze use of our Services, for the Service’s technical administration, to increase our Service’s functionality and user-friendliness, and to verify users have the authorization needed for our Services to process their requests.
 As of the date this policy went into effect, we use Google BigQuery to track anonymous usage across all users.
 We use Google Analytics to track usage of our public website at [https://lapsly.com](https://lapsly.com).
 Google Analytics Privacy Policy can be viewed at [http://www.google.com/intl/en/policies/](http://www.google.com/intl/en/policies/).
 Information on opting out of Google Analytics can be found [here](https://tools.google.com/dlpage/gaoptout?hl=en)

 We store all of our data on Google Cloud Platform.

+_Please see the section [Our Policy Towards Children](our-policy-toward-children) for specific information on how we collect usage data from users identified as students._

 ## DATA OWNERSHIP